Molonglo Valley planning

 Molonglo Valley Territory Plan Map (1.6 MB)

-Current project: Molonglo Stage 2
+Current project: Molonglo Stage 2 Commercial Centre and Environs

-Following consultation with representatives from the community and a nominated Community and Industry Reference Group (CIRG), along with input from interested ACT Directorates, the principles of the 2012 urban design consultant report are being incorporated into a statutory Concept Plan for the Group Centre and surrounding high-medium density residential environment.
+Following consultation with representatives from the community and a nominated Community and Industry Reference Group (CIRG), along with input from interested ACT Directorates, the principles of the 2012 urban design consultant report are being incorporated into a statutory Concept Plan for the Commercial Centre and surrounding high-medium density residential environment.

 A Territory Plan amendment process will see a new Concept Plan introduced into the Territory Plan.
 As part of this process, a public information session is proposed to be held.
 There will be opportunities for public comment on the Concept Plan as part of the Territory Plan process.